cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I'm using Cursed Loot and I'm in such an incredible amount of bondage gear that I can't do anything at all!

 Time to reload a save before you got into that situation.
 Seriously, if there were an option to prevent nested equipping of Devious Devices I would enable it.
 But there isn't.
 Not without disabling most of the hilariously meme-worthy scenarios.
 If you get equipped in anything extremely punishing, I recommend reloading your game if anything else really punishing gets equipped on you.
-Unless you just want to see how ridiculous things can ge
+Unless you just want to see how ridiculous things can get.

 ## Gameplay